-We recommend that the entity reviews its current training system to determine if it is cost effective for the entity to obtain this knowledge internally.
-As a compensating control the entity should establish an internal control policy to document the annual review of the financial statements and schedules and to review a financial statement disclosure checklist.
+We recommend the Unit review its current training system to determine if it is cost effective for the Unit to obtain the knowledge internally.
+As a compensating control, the Unit should establish an internal control policy to reconcile all accounts timely and document the review of the annual financial statements with a disclosure checklist.